code-and-effect/effective_datatables/README.md

 When inline, any of the actions_col actions, as well as the New button, will be changed into `data-remote: true` actions.

-The (inline_crud javascript)[https://github.com/code-and-effect/effective_datatables/blob/master/app/assets/javascripts/effective_datatables/inline_crud.js.coffee] handles fetching the form, or view partial and expanding/collapsing the appropriate row of the datatable.
+The [inline_crud javascript](https://github.com/code-and-effect/effective_datatables/blob/master/app/assets/javascripts/effective_datatables/inline_crud.js.coffee) handles fetching the form, or view partial and expanding/collapsing the appropriate row of the datatable.

-When an inline action is clicked, effective_datatables will make an AJAX request to the server, which could be received by an `Effective::CrudController` that will handle the `.js` format, and respond_with the appropriate (rails_ujs .js.erb views)(https://github.com/code-and-effect/effective_resources/tree/master/app/views/application).
+When an inline action is clicked, effective_datatables will make an AJAX request to the server, which could be received by an `Effective::CrudController` that will handle the `.js` format, and respond_with the appropriate [rails_ujs .js.erb views](https://github.com/code-and-effect/effective_resources/tree/master/app/views/application).

 # Extras